Franz Josef Huber: Vienna

-In March 1938, after the annexation of Austria into the German Reich, Huber was appointed head of the State Police.
-This appointment made him chief of the SiPo, Gestapo and SD for Vienna, the "Lower Danube", and "Upper Danube" regions.
+In March 1938, after the annexation of Austria into the German Reich, Huber was appointed head of the state police, as Inspekteur der Sicherheitspolizei und des SD for Wehrkreis (military district) XVII, which comprised the Reichsgaue Vienna, Lower Danube and Upper Danube.
 He worked out of the Hotel Metropole which was transformed into Gestapo headquarters in Vienna in April 1938.
 With a staff of 900 (80 per cent of whom were recruited from the Austrian police), it was the largest Gestapo office outside of Berlin.
 An estimated 50,000 people were interrogated or tortured there.
-Huber was also the formal chief of the Central Agency for Jewish Emigration in Vienna, and although the de facto leaders were Adolf Eichmann and later Alois Brunner, was nevertheless responsible for the mass deportations of Jews.
-In addition, Huber was political adviser to the Gauleiter Baldur von Schirach and his representative as Defense of the Reich Commissioner for the Military District XVII.
-As a border inspector of the military districts XVII and XVIII, he was responsible for controlling the borders with Slovakia, with Hungary, Yugoslavia, Italy and Switzerland.
-In late autumn 1944, Huber was promoted by Ernst Kaltenbrunner to be the Commander of the SiPo and SD in the Military District XVII.
-Huber was a recipient of the War Merit Cross Second Class and First Class with swords.
-During the war, upwards of 70,000 Austrian Jews were murdered, almost 40% of the pre-war community.
+Huber was also the formal chief of the Central Agency for Jewish Emigration in Vienna, and although the de facto leaders were Adolf Eichmann and later Alois Brunner, he was nevertheless responsible for the mass deportations of Jews.
+During the war, upwards of 70,000 Austrian Jews were murdered, almost 40 percent of the pre-war community.

+In addition, Huber was a political adviser to the Gauleiter of Vienna, Baldur von Schirach, and was also his representative as Reich Defense Commissioner for Military District XVII.
+Huber functioned as the permanent deputy to the Higher SS and Police Leader "Donau" who commanded all SS and police forces in Military District XVII.
+As the Inspekteur der Grenzpolizei (border police) for the military districts XVII and XVIII, Huber was responsible for controlling border security and surveillance with Slovakia, Hungary, Yugoslavia, Italy and Switzerland.
+In late autumn 1944 as the Red Army forces were approaching Austria, Ernst Kaltenbrunner designated Huber as Befehlshaber der Sicherheitspolizei und des SD for Military District XVII.
+Huber was a recipient of the War Merit Cross, second class and first class with swords.

 Post-war

 By war's end, Huber was arrested.
-After a trial in 1949, he did not serve any time in prison, and returned to his home town.
+After a denazification trial in 1949, he was classified as a "lesser offender".
+He was fined 500 Deutsche Marks and placed on probation for one-year but did not serve any time in prison, and returned to his home town.
 The US Central Intelligence Agency's shielding of Huber was part of a larger U.S. program that recruited at least a thousand Nazi spies and concealed their Nazi past for decades even, in many cases, from the U.S. Department of Justice.
 He was employed by the West German Federal Intelligence Service from 1955–64, and attempts by various survivor groups and the Austrian government to have him prosecuted for his wartime activities were blocked by the US occupation and intelligence authorities.
 He retired in 1967, and received a civil service pension.
 Huber died on 30 January 1975 in Munich.